Guidelines For Word Documents, Powerpoint Presentations, And

 - Use left justification of text for all narrative text.

-- Avoid animations.
-If you do use an animation, use
+- Avoid animations or effects.
+If you do use an animation or effect, use

 - Avoid needless clipart or unrelated images.
 Any images